 Big Picture Thinking

 Humans face a multidisciplinary global systemic challenge.
-The climate emergency runs in parallel with, and inescapably linked to crises in biodiversity, pollution, disease threats.
+The climate emergency runs in parallel with, and is inescapably linked to crises in biodiversity, pollution, disease threats.
 These need addressing together, while allowing at the same time the people of the world access to food, energy and transport.
 Looking carefully into these physical challenges takes us, equally inescapably into questions of economics, technology, business, investment, society, politics, values and even new ways that humans need to learn how to think.
 All of this is explored in There IS No Planet B and Mike and others from Small World give talks on these continually evolving ideas.

 The implication for organisations seeking to make a contribution to the world is that to be ethical or positive means looking far beyond the scope of traditional ESG frameworks, or carbon targets (even though these stillform part of the picture).
 What is required is a far more wide ranging and thoughtful exploration of the impact that an organisation has and has potential to have over the global transition that we so urgently need.